Florida

 Persons with felony convictions other than for murder or a sexual offense must complete all terms of their sentence (e.g., prison, probation, parole, and other forms of supervision), and pay off all court-imposed fines, fees, and restitution in advance of having their rights restored.

-- Persons who are currently in jail serving their sentence for a felony conviction are not eligible to vote.
+If a person is currently in jail serving a sentence for a felony conviction, they cannot vote.

 If a person was convicted of a felony in another state outside of Florida, the person is eligible to vote if their rights were restored under that state’s laws or under Florida law.
 A misdemeanor conviction in another state does not make a person ineligible to vote in Florida.

-For more information on eligibility to vote after a felony conviction, visit the following webpage on the Florida Division of Elections website: https://dos.myflorida.com/elections/for-voters/voter-registration/constitutional-amendment-4felon-voting-rights/.
+For more information on eligibility to vote after a felony conviction, visit the following webpage on the Florida Division of Elections website: Constitutional Amendment 4/Felon Voting Rights – Division of Elections – Florida Department of State.

 Questions about voting in Florida?